In an attempt to meet the needs of the students of the state of Oklahoma, the OSTP encompasses two different assessment types.

 Also, students who are retaking an assessed subject and students opting to retake an EOI test in any subject would be considered ―2nd time testers.
 If the student is taking a required test for the third time or beyond as a graduation requirement, the student should be marked as ―2nd time test opportunity.

 Test Preparation In-services are provided by State Department of Education personnel in October and November for Winter/Trimester and Spring test administrations.
-All aspects of state testing are discussed, including ordering tests, administration, shipping and receiving, confidentiality and security, scoring, and reporting.
+All aspects of state testing are discussed, including updates to testing for the current year, ordering tests, administration, shipping and receiving, confidentiality and security, scoring, and reporting.
 In-services are provided at many locations in the state, and by videoconference as well, giving school and district faculty several options for convenient attendance.
 It is mandatory for District and Building Test Coordinators (DTCs and BTCs) to attend a Test Preparation In-service every school year.